dechamps/FlexASIO/BACKENDS.md

 utmost importance, and in fact, this mode can be used for "bit-perfect" operation.
 However, since mixing is bypassed, other applications cannot use the audio device at the same time.

+In both modes, the latency numbers reported by WASAPI appear to be more reliable than other backends.

 **Note:** FlexASIO will show channel names (e.g. "Front left") when the WASAPI backend is used.
 Channel names are not shown when using other backends due to